 Not all of us are mechanics in our spare time.
-So, the prospect of a crucial part of our motor breaking might fill you with equal parts dread and confusion.
+So the prospect of a crucial part of your motor breaking might fill you with equal parts dread and confusion.

 But while your cambelt is a vital bit of kit, it could be easily sorted by a professional.
 Here’s how you find out when yours needs changing.

 The cambelt, or timing belt, is one of the most crucial parts in the engine.

 Made of composites such as Kevlar and polyurethane, it’s a belt with teeth that synchronises the rotation of the crankshaft and the camshaft.

 A timing belt regulates the way your engine works.

 It makes sure that the camshaft and the crankshaft rotate in sync.

 But like most bits of kit, it eventually wears out.

 What can happen if my cambelt breaks?